Verimli, Tarsus

-Verimli is a small village in Tarsus district of Mersin Province, Turkey.
+Verimli is a neighbourhood in the municipality and district of Tarsus, Mersin Province, Turkey.
+Its population is 116 (2022).
 It is situated in Çukurova (Cilicia of antiquity).
 It is one of the easternmost villages of Mersin Province.
-Its distance to Tarsus is 28 km and to Mersin is 55 km.
+Its distance to Tarsus is 28 km and its distance to Mersin is 55 km.
 When completed, Çukurova Airport will be to the west of the village.
-The population of village is only 97 as of 2012.